spencerkphillips/Next14Practice/README.md

 #### <a name="buildblocks_pagebuilder">✅ Task List</a>
 <details>
 <summary>Page Builder</summary>
- - Build a page builder using custom page builder(referencing Build Blocks API and UI) with block library and intuitive user interface.
+ - Build a live and interactive page builder using NextJS & React (referencing Build Blocks API and Lexical UI) with block library and intuitive user interface.

  Details here:
 </details>